2025 Quezon City floods

 On August 30, 2025, severe thunderstorms caused heavy rainfall in Metro Manila causing flooding in parts of southern Quezon City.

 Flooding

 On August 30, 2025, portions of Metro Manila experienced flooding with Quezon City and Nangka, Marikina noted to be most affected due to "heavy and intense" rainfall.
 PAGASA attributes the flooding to severe thunderstorms.
-The state wheather bureau also has raised a thunderstorm advisories in nearby provinces aside from Metro Manila.
+The state weather bureau also has raised a thunderstorm advisories in nearby provinces aside from Metro Manila.

 The Quezon City government reported flooding in 36 of its 142 barangays in districts 1, 3, 4.
 Flooding occurred in areas near creeks with alert lever 3 hoisted for San Juan River.
 However it also included areas not typically prone to flooding with the city government admitting that its drainage system was overwhelmed.